DanJSal/rubiks_cube_matrix_representation/README.md

 2. `VisualizeCube.py`:
     - A Rubik's Cube visualizer using matplotlib.
     - Provides a visual representation of the cube's state and interaction through terminal input.
-    - **Note:** This module is not optimized and is meant as a proof of concept.

 ## How to Use